agilie/kraken-wsclient-js/README.md

 API wrapper for the Kraken [websocket API](https://docs.kraken.com/websockets/).

-# Include WebSocket fot your platform
+# Include WebSocket for your platform

 ```
 import {  KrakenWs } from 'kraken-wsclient';